dsoto/ENSP-337-notes/time-value-of-money.md

 - We will look at this on a spreadsheet
 - This doesn't have a closed-form solution
 - Usually solved by a computer

+Finding the IRR is the equivalent of asking, here is a loan and payments, what was the interest rate you got?

 # Inflation